-Uncovering America’s Past: The Rich History of Reclaimed Wood
+Uncovering America’s Past: Historic Reclaimed wood

 Old barns and other agricultural structures were often built using hand-hewn timbers that were carefully crafted by skilled carpenters using traditional tools.
 The marks left by these tools on the wood’s surface tell a story of hard work, dedication, and pride in one’s craft.
 When these structures are no longer in use, salvaging the wood can help preserve this legacy and provide a sustainable source of building materials.

 Similarly, old buildings, schools, and churches often have a rich history that can be felt.
 The wood used in these structures may come from old-growth forests that are no longer available, making it a valuable and irreplaceable resource.
 Reclaimed wood can be prepared with both rustic and contemporary looks, but the structures that it is sourced from carry with it a sense of nostalgia and connection to the past, adding a unique element to any new project.